Engoo Blog Travel & Fun

 Holy grail

 The Holy Grail is a cup that Christians believe was used by Jesus Christ.
-In popular culture, however, a holy grail (sometimes just "grail") is a very rare and valuable item that many people want.
+In casual conversations, however, a holy grail (or sometimes just "grail") is a very rare and valuable item.

 White whale

-Similar to the previous expression, a "white whale" is another name for an item that is very hard to find.
-It comes from the famous 1851 novel Moby-Dick by American author Herman Melville.
-In the story, a sea captain is determined to find and kill a large, white whale that he had seen once in his past.
+Similar to a holy grail, a "white whale" is an item that's very difficult to find.
+This term comes from the famous 1851 novel Moby-Dick by American author Herman Melville.
+In the story, a sea captain is determined to find and kill a large, white whale that he had seen once before.

-Unlike a holy grail, which is something many people want, a white whale usually has more personal importance to a specific person.
+Unlike a holy grail, which is something many people want, a white whale usually has more personal importance; one person's white whale may be very different than someone else's.

 Wrap-up